 1.14.
 "Component" means a device intended to be part of a vehicle, which may be approved independently of a vehicle where relevant UN Regulation(s) provide express provisions for so doing.

 1.15.
 "Separate technical unit" means a device intended to be part of a vehicle, which may be approved separately, but only in relation to one or more specified types of vehicle where relevant UN regulation(s) provide express provisions for so doing.

+1.16.
+"Automated Driving System (ADS)" means the vehicle hardware and software that are collectively capable of performing the entire Dynamic Driving Task (DDT) on a sustained basis.

+1.17.
+"Dynamic Driving Task (DDT)" means the real-time operational and tactical functions required to operate the vehicle.

 2. Classification of power-driven vehicles and trailers